haletothewood/CV/README.md

 **Life Experience** (1983 - 2017)

 I have travelled extensively both for work and for pleasure something that I am incredibly proud of.
 It has required an incredible amount of hard work and perseverance as well as the right people believing in me at the right time.
-Through my experiences I have learned a great deal about and come to appreciate and love the differences in us all, culturally, ethnically, socially and of course individually.
-Yet, more powerfully I have learned infinitely more about that which can bring us together; compassion, a desire to connect, insatiable curiosity and acceptance amongst so much more.
+Through my experiences I have learned a great deal about, and come to appreciate, the differences in us all.
+Whether culturally, ethnically, socially or of course individually.
+Yet, and more powerfully I have learned about that which can bring us together; compassion, a desire to connect, insatiable curiosity and acceptance amongst so much more.

 ## Education